 Rear emergency door shall be hinged on right side and shall open outward and be equipped with an adequate strap or stop to prevent door from striking lamps or right rear of body.
 Such strap or stop shall allow door to open at least at a 90-degree angle from closed position.

-Exception: Type D vehicles with rear engines Emergency door shall be located on the left side, shall be hinged on the front side and open outward.
+Exception: Type D (RE) public school buses - Emergency door shall be located on the left side, shall be hinged on the front side and open outward.
 Door shall meet all requirements of FMVSS 217 (Bus Emergency Exits and Window Retention and Release), 49 CFR § 571.217.

-.
-The upper portion of the emergency door shall be equipped with approved safety glazing, the exposed area of which shall be at least 400 square inches.
-The lower portion of the rear emergency door on Types B, C and D vehicles shall be equipped with a minimum of 350 square inches of approved safety glazing.
+5. The upper portion of the emergency door shall be equipped with approved safety glazing, the exposed area of which shall be at least 400 square inches.
+The lower portion of the rear emergency door shall be equipped with a minimum of 350 square inches of approved safety glazing.
 This glass shall be protected by a metal guard on the inside.
 This guard shall be free of any sharp edges that may cause injury to passengers.

-5. There shall be no steps leading to emergency door.
+6. There shall be no steps leading to emergency door.